Air quality in Alvaro Obregon

 PM2.5

-PM2.5 concentration in Alvaro Obregon air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Alvaro Obregon is currently 3.5 times the WHO annual air quality guideline value

 Health Recommendations